David Sparks writes about writing with iPad screen keyboards after years of touch typing. Much of what he says resonates:

 “Text selection is still far easier for me using a keyboard.
 Also, typing on glass at least once a day my finger accidentally hits the keyboard switch button which brings my work to a screeching halt.
 On that note if I were in charge, I’d make the keyboard selection button something where you had to press and hold to switch between keyboards.”

-From manual typewriters to glass
+From manual typewriter to glass keyboard

 I don’t have either of Sparks’ problems.
 I almost never use text selection during writing.
 I learnt to type on manual, paper-based typewriters.
 That means I’m disciplined about not constantly moving blocks of text.